HL7/fhir-spl/README.md

 # SPL to FHIR

-This FHIR Implementation Guide serves as a repository for all of the FHIR profiles that are created for the IBM FDA SPL FHIR project.
+This FHIR Implementation Guide serves as a repository for all of the FHIR profiles that are created for the SPL FHIR project.
 These profiles allow for mappings from the FDA Structured Product Labelling specification to FHIR resources.

 # Building the SPL to FHIR IGuide